Daniel left toilet paper with little pink flowers on it in our apartment.

 That’s one of my favorite things about visiting places I’ve never been (or places where I’ve been but I still feel foreign).
 They give me that refreshing opportunity to see everything through a different lens – myself, my language, my habits.

 The second thing I realized was that it’s these wonderful little things that aren’t changing with globalization.

 Everything in the world may seem international at this point, but the details are always local.
 You can book a flight or rent an apartment nearly anywhere.
 But the more you zoom in, the more you realize how different and diverse places still are.
 Not everything is as simple as it looks online.

-But the small, unimportant, kind of boring things might keep me just as attached to where I’m from, and where I’m not from.
-Even down to the toilet paper.
+But the small, unimportant, boring things that are so easy to ignore might keep me just as attached to where I’m from, and aware of where I’m not from.
+Even down to the pink toilet paper in France.